 Being a prosthodontist is more than a career to me.
 It is a calling.
 I am as passionate about dentistry today as I was more than 30 years ago.
 I love coming to work every day and spending time with and caring for wonderful people.
 I truly believe that what I do can change lives!
-For more information about me and the office, find me on Google+.

 I obtained my Bachelor of Music from the New England Conservatory of Music.
 Then I attended New York University College of Dentistry, where I received my Doctorate of Dental Surgery.
 I completed a general practice residency at Bellevue Hospital Center in New York City.
 Finally, I earned my certificate in prosthodontics from the New York University College of Dentistry Advanced Education Program in Prosthodontics.

 In order to keep my skills sharp and my dental knowledge current, I love to teach!
-I am an associate clinical professor at The University of Pennsylvania School of Dental Medicine, postgraduate education, and former associate clinical professor in the Jonathan and Maxine Ferencz advanced education program in prosthodontics.
+I am an associate clinical professor at the University of Pennsylvania School of Dental Medicine, postgraduate education, and former associate clinical professor in the Jonathan and Maxine Ferencz advanced education program in prosthodontics.
 Teaching is an opportunity to give back for what I have received, and an opportunity to help nurture the next generation of dentists.
 I enjoy educating and mentoring young prosthodontists.
 They are the future of my specialty.